- Your Government

 How do I request to ride along with a Deputy?
-Complete the Civilian Observer Request Form and return to email@example.com or drop off at the Records window at 911 E Sawmill Rd, Flagstaff, AZ 86001
+Complete the Civilian Observer Request Form and email to the Sheriff's Office or drop off at the Records window at 911 E Sawmill Rd, Flagstaff, AZ 86001

 How can I Volunteer for the Sheriff’s Office?
 There are many ways to volunteer for the Coconino County Sheriff’s Office – Search and Rescue, Mounted Unit, Cold Case Unit, Community Emergency Response Team, Patrol Volunteers, and Program Facilitators in our Jail.
 Visit our Volunteer information page for contact information.

 How do I Volunteer in the Jail?
-Contact our Jail Programs Volunteer Coordinator, Jim Bret at (928) 226-5211 or email him to learn more about volunteering at our jail.
+Contact our Jail Programs Volunteer Coordinator at (928) 226-5211 or email him to learn more about volunteering at our jail.